 Your body, your data, your voice.
 Use these to set respectful boundaries.

-Define who can access your medical record.
-Share only what’s needed for the goal at hand.
+Define who can access your medical record and share only what’s needed for the goal at hand.

 Coming soon!